jonocodes/whyfi/slides.md

 * Put money in regularly

-Note:
-even if there is a dip in the markey your earlier gains can make up for it
+Note: even if there is a dip in the market your earlier gains can make up for it

-when the market dips, everything is on sale
 ---

 ## Low Effort Self Management